agentrickard/workbench/README.md

 start editing.

 Click the Create Content tab to view a list of types of content that you can create.
-Remember, we're dealing with Entities now.
-Initially, Workbench shows various Node Types that you have permission to create.
-When Workbench Media is enabled, the Media item is added to this list as well.
+Workbench shows various Node Types that you have permission to create.

 Click the type of content you want to add, then follow the usual procedure for adding content.